stefanwebb/oumi/docs/get_started/installation.md

 ## Requirements

-❗NOTE: Since PyTorch dropped support for Intel Macs, you cannot install Oumi there.
+❗NOTE: Since PyTorch dropped support for Intel Macs, you cannot install Oumi on those machines.
 Consider running Oumi on free Colab GPU instances, using our {doc}`notebook tutorials </get_started/tutorials>`!

 Before installing Oumi, ensure you have the following: